Elena Puw Morgan: Career

 Morgan won the Literary Medal at the National Eisteddfod in Cardiff in 1938, for her short novel Y Graith, as the first woman to be given this honour.
 Y Graiths heroine struggles with cruelty and poverty at the start of the 20th century.
 Another novel by Morgan, Y Wisg Sidan (The Silk Gown), was voted Best Welsh Book of 1939 by readers of the Western Mail.

 Morgan produced some children's books in Welsh in the 1930s, including Angel y Llongau Hedd (1931) and Tan y Castell (1939).
 She also wrote stories for the magazine Cymru'r Plant.

 Two of Morgan's novels, Y Wisg Sidan and Y Graith, were adapted for television.
 Y Graith was updated by her daughter Catrin Puw Davies and republished in 2000.
 Another novel, Nansi Lovell: Hunangofiant Hen Sipsi, about a Welsh Romani girl, was republished by Honno Press in 2018.

 Personal life and legacy

 Elena Puw Davies married a tailor and poet, John Morgan of Llangadfan, in 1931.
 The Morgans were friends with John Cowper Powys in Corwen.

 Elena Puw Morgan died in 1973.
-Her granddaughters include Dr Angharad Puw Davies and Prof. Mererid Puw Davies.
+Her granddaughters are Prof. Angharad Puw Davies and Prof. Mererid Puw Davies.
 She was featured in a display at the Corwen Museum in 2020.
 Morgan's letters are in various collections at the National Library of Wales.File: A/2548, Elena Puw Morgan; E. Morgan Humphreys Papers, National Library of Wales.